Module: Lich::Common::GUI::Accessibility

 • entry (Gtk::Entry)

-The entry widget to make accessible.
+the entry to make accessible

 • label (String)

-The accessible name for the entry.
+the accessible name for the entry

 • description (String, nil) (defaults to: nil)

-The accessible description for the entry.
+an optional description for the entry

 82

-# File 'documented/common/gui/accessibility.rb', line 82
+# File 'documented/common/gui/accessibility.rb', line 80

 def self.make_entry_accessible(entry, label, description = nil)